What is School-Based Mental Health?

 Who are the Licensed Therapists?

-We are excited to work with the Lake Geneva Wellness Clinic.
+We are excited to work with the Lake Geneva Wellness Clinic and Professional Services Group (PSG).
 Their services are offered within our school building during school hours for you or your children to access.
-They also schedule appointments after school hours at their offices in Lake Geneva.
-Please visit their webpage for more information, http://www.lakegenevawellnessclinic.com/.
+They also schedule appointments after school hours at their offices.
+Please visit their webpages for more information, http://www.lakegenevawellnessclinic.com/ and https://www.psgcip.com.